-Full Time Position: A Full Time Employee is typically one that works a 40 hour workweek at 2080 hours annually in each budget year.
-However, effective 1/1/2014, a Full Time Employee working a 30 hour workweek at 1560 hours annually is considered a Full Time Employee as well.
+Full Time Position: A Full Time Employee is typically one that works 40 hours per workweek at 2080 hours annually, in each budget year.
+However, effective 01/01/2014, a Full Time Employee working a 30 hour workweek at 1580 hours annually is considered a Full Time Employee as well.